-Create a short film to show us how you are taking climate action and win cash prizes, Autodesk software and a special screening of your film at Green Film Fest 2017.
+Create a short film to show us how you are taking climate action and win cash prizes a special screening of your film at Green Film Fest 2018 in September.

 From recycling to taking transit to growing a garden, show us how you're making it count.